 One of my favorite vegetables to grow are Asian greens.
 They are easy to start from seed and quick to reach maturity.
 However, when I end up with a big harvest, I always look for different ways to serve it.
 This Asian Fried cabbage recipe is quick, easy, and one of my kids’ favorites.

-Asian greens are great for home gardens
+Asian greens are great for small gardens.

 Asian greens include Napa cabbage, Sweet Choi, Bok Choi, and Tatsoi.
 There may be other names, but these are the most common among home gardeners.
-There a few reasons why they are worth the try:
+There are a few reasons why they are worth the try:

 - Fast germination.

 - Easy seedling care.

 - Very tasty and easy on the digestive system.

 What you need for this fried cabbage recipe

 You won’t believe how tasty this dish is despite its simplicity.

 - Cabbage: Any variety of cabbage will do, but Sweet Choi and Bok Choi are my favorite.